JamesGoldP/Database/README.md

-Database connection classes for mysql.(mysql,mysqli,pdo)
+ORM Framework

 ## Installation

-Use [composer](http://getcomposer.org) to install nezumi/mysql in your project:
+Use [composer](http://getcomposer.org) to install nezimi/my-orm in your project:
 ```
-composer require nezumi/mysql
+composer require nezimi/my-orm
 ```